Nazdarovja/Python_Semester_Project/README.md

 ## Project Idea:

 - Machine Learning with lyrics from [kaggle.com or other] to identify a songs genre by its lyrics; Input a song and get an estimation of its genre.
+- Supervised learning -> we give the "Machine" a song's lyrics which we know the genre of.
 - (extra?)
 Perhaps train it to identify the artist by a songs lyrics - if possible, might be too difficult?

 ### NOTES